numpy/numpy/doc/source/reference/arrays.datetime.rst

 .. deprecated:: 1.11.0

-  NumPy does not use timezones.
+  NumPy does not store timezone information.
 For backwards compatibility, datetime64 still parses timezone offsets, which it handles by converting to UTC.
 This behaviour is deprecated and will raise an error in the future.